facundoolano/restpect/README.md

 ## Installation

-Add the following to your project map as a dependency:
+Add the following to your project `:dependencies`:

 ```clojure
 [restpect "0.2.1"]